Aria the Little Fire Fighter

-Back in January Liam and Hayley had just started renting their dream property on the beautiful Logan River, complete with three cats, four horses and cattle.
+Back in January Liam and Hayley had just started renting their dream property on the beautiful Logan River, complete with their three cats, four horses and cattle.
 It was sadly a dream short lived.
 Just one week later they lost almost everything as their house and belongings burnt to a crisp in a horrific kitchen fire.
-At the time of the fire, they were away from home and our AES staff were rattled having to deliver both sets of bad news.
+At the time of the fire, they were away from home and our team was rattled having to deliver both sets of bad news.

-Firefighters hurried to save as much as possible and luckily found the three cats huddled together in a corner.
-After two were revived and showered with cold water they were rushed to AES by ambulance.
+Firefighters hurried to save as much as possible and luckily found Liam and Hayley’s three cats huddled together in a corner.
+After two were revived and showered with cold water they were rushed to our Underwood hospital by ambulance.
 It’s such a blessing our emergency services are all about working together.
 By this stage, the cats were in desperate need of help.
-Thankfully our Animal Emergency Service hospitals are open after hours so can always assist in the unfortunate event of overnight emergencies.
+Thankfully our hospitals are open after hours so can always assist in the unfortunate event of overnight emergencies.

-While Liam dealt with the house, Hayley raced to AES Underwood to discover one of her cats, Morty, had died at the scene.
-He was their saviour having laid on top of mum Leah, with Aria beneath her.
-Their outlines eerily still etched into the walls at the home.
+While Liam dealt with the house, Hayley raced to us to discover one of her cats, Morty, had died at the scene.
+He was their saviour having laid on top of mum Leah with Aria beneath her.
+Their outlines eerily stilled etched into the walls at the home.

-On arrival AES vet Dr Kayla Jones treated Leah and Aria with oxygen to assist their breathing difficulties, administered pain relief and lubrication for their eyes, also removing soot from their mouths and fur as best as possible.
+On arrival Dr Kayla treated Leah and Aria with oxygen to assist their breathing difficulties, administered pain relief and lubrication for their eyes, also removing soot from their mouths and fur as best as possible.

-Although revived at the scene, mum Leah sadly inhaled toxic levels of carbon monoxide, so much so there were soot bubbles blowing out her nostrils.
-Along with difficulty breathing (Dyspnea), above normal respiratory rate (Tachypnea), plummeting oxygen levels and ulcerations around her mouth and tongue.
+Although revived at the scene, mum Leah sadly inhaled toxic levels of carbon monoxide, so much so there were soot bubbles blowing out of her nostrils.
+Along with difficulty breathing (dyspnea), above normal respiratory rate (tachypnea), plummeting oxygen levels and ulcerations around her mouth and tongue.
 Dr Kayla also suspected thermal burns in her lower respiratory tract.